dtrelogan/react-formstate-fp/doc/Initialization.md

 const schema = {
   fields: {
-    'multiselectValues': {} // Because this is specified as a field, initializeFormstate won't drill into the array.
+    'multiselectValues': {} // Tell RFF to treat this model key as a field.
   }
 };